brandnewbox/bnb-on-rails-book/bootstrap.md

     .col-lg-6
       %h3 Books are important
       %p
-        Books allow readers to travel without using their feet, Books give wings to our imagination.
+        Books allow readers to travel without using their feet.
+        Books give wings to our imagination.
 ```
 Now, when landing on the home page of the application, users will have a clear way to navigate to the book section of the application, by clicking on the *Get Book Info* button.
 This button points to the `book_path` — the helper that maps to the routes associated with the `books` controller.